-Anna gives a sneak preview of her work-in-progress book as she looks at the first 3 principles of how to reimagine success.
+Anna explores how to have the courage to live a life true to yourself, giving a sneak preview of her work-in-progress book as she looks at the first 3 principles of how to reimagine success.

 Today, I’m talking you through something I’m working on, which is my next book.
 And it’s very early days, but this is something that I’m trying to formulate in my head and I thought it would be useful to express them verbally with you here, as a listener and as part of my community.
 And I’d love to hear your feedback of course.
 The book is all around reimagining success… have a listen and let me know what you think!